Trump's border czar pulling 700 immigration officers out of Minnesota immediately

 He also made clear that pulling a chunk of federal officers out of Minnesota isn't a sign that the administration is backing down.
 “We are not surrendering the president’s mission on a mass deportation operation,” Homan said.

 “You’re not going to stop ICE.
-You’re not going to stop Border Patrol,” Homan said about the ongoing protests.
+You’re not going to stop Border Patrol,” Homan said of the ongoing protests.
 “The only thing you’re doing is irritating your community”

-Associated Press reporters Corey Williams in Detroit and John Seewer in Toledo, Ohio, contributed.
+Associated Press reporters Corey Williams in Detroit; John Seewer in Toledo, Ohio; and Moriah Balingit in Washington contributed.